babashka/sci/doc/libsci.md

 tutorial.
 We illustrate what is happening when you run the script `libsci/compile-libsci` and `libsci/compile-cpp`.

+There are also instructions at the end for using the shared library from Python using ctypes.

 ## Prerequisites

 If you want to run this script yourself, prepare as follows: